michauhl/RBPBench/README.md

 The first is simply the p-value threshold (by default Benjamini-Hochberg corrected, change via `--cooc-pval-mode`), while `--min-motif-dist` is the mean minimum motif distance between the pair of motifs in all input regions, and `--motif-sim-thr` is the maximum motif pair similarity (calculated using TOMTOM).
-The later two thus allow us to e.g. focus on motif pairs that are on average not so close to each other, and also are not too similar to each other.
-Note that for pairs that do not meet the set thresholds, their hover box in the heat map informs about the reason for filtering out the pair. **Fig. 9c** plots the motifs arranged by their similarity and colored by their significance, allowing us to identify groups of motifs with similar motifs.
+The later two thus allow us to e.g. focus on motif pairs that are on average not too close to each other, and are also not too similar to each other.
+Note that for pairs that do not meet the set thresholds, their hover box in the heat map informs about the reason for filtering out the pair. **Fig. 9c** plots the motifs arranged by their similarity and colored by their significance, allowing us to identify groups of motifs with similar motif contents.
 **Fig. 9d** compares the k-mer (here 5-mer) distribution between the input and the generated background regions.
 Here we can also see that 5-mers similar to the PUM2 motifs appear more frequently in the input regions.
 Generation of the background regions can be controlled with various parameters (see `rbpbench enmo -h` for more details).
 For example, `--bg-mode` allows us to either use shuffled negatives (from input set), or randomly sampled negatives from genomic or transcript regions (depending on the type of input regions).
-Moreover, the background set size can be increased (`--bg-min-size`), plus the user can tell RBPBench from which genomic (or transcript) regions to sample (`--bg-incl-bed`) or not to sample (`--bg-mask-bed`).
+Moreover, the background set size can be increased (`--bg-min-size`), plus the user can tell RBPBench from which genomic (or transcript) regions to sample (`--bg-incl-bed`) or to not sample (`--bg-mask-bed`).

 #### NEMO mode